Matt

 6. Moon Gardens: Feature white and silver foliage plants like lamb’s ears, artemisia, and snow-in-summer for a luminous nighttime display.

-7. Sensory Gardens: Engage all the senses with fragrant plants like jasmine and lavender, textured foliage like lamb’s ears, and colorful blooms.
+7. Sensory Gardens: Plants like jasmine and lavender, textured foliage like lamb’s ears, and colorful blooms.

 8. Pollinator Gardens: Support bees, butterflies, and other beneficial insects with diverse flowering plants.